 PEZ Rides The Amstel Gold CycloSportif

-Normally this Saturday in Valkenburg Holland, maybe the largest cyclo-sportif event associated with any European Classic, the Amstel Gold Cylcosportif would be run, but covid has put a stop to that mass event.
+Today, Saturday, in Valkenburg Holland, maybe the largest cyclo-sportif event associated with any European Classic, the Amstel Gold Cylcosportif will be run, after covid put a stop to that mass event last year.
 The Pez was lucky enough to join the 18,000 plus throng back in 2007, and it was quite a day.

-The suns was shining, but even on a cooler night, the café patios were the place to be in Maastricht.
+The evening sun shines and the café patios are the place to be in Maastricht.

-Velo Classic Tours had us staying in the beautiful Dutch town of Maastricht – which is a great place to experience the great riding of the area and also just a few kms from the Amstel Gold start and finish in Valkenburg.
-But it’s also a very hip town that’s clean, full of cafes, restaurants and shops, and filled with some very nice looking Dutch ladies if I do say so…
+Velo Classic Tours had us staying in the beautiful Dutch town of Maastricht – which is a great place to experience the riding of the area and also just a few kms from the Amstel Gold start and finish in Valkenburg.
+But it’s also a very hip town that’s clean, full of cafes, restaurants and shops, and filled with stylish Dutch people.

 The Amstel Gold Race circuit loops around the hilly Limburg region and actually passes through Valkenburg and up the finishing climb of the Cauberg three times.
 The loops are color-coded so the navigationally challenged don’t lose one of the 1000’s of wheels (literally) in front of them.